Thursday, 1 January 2026

 These books, in their understated but powerful, ordinary but extraordinary, English, and in translations into many languages, are loved and revered by mothers round the world who feel validated by them.

-Naomi Stadlen’s final, fifth, book, A Grand Quarrel: Elizabeth Gaskell, Florence Nightingale and mothers today (2025) was many years in preparation, but was mostly written and rewritten after she was diagnosed with advanced ovarian cancer in April 2022 and given at most a year to live.
-She was correcting proofs until shortly before her death.
+Naomi’s final, fifth, book, A Grand Quarrel: Elizabeth Gaskell, Florence Nightingale and mothers today (2025) was many years in preparation, but she intensively researched, wrote, and rewrote it after she was diagnosed with advanced ovarian cancer in April 2022 and given at most a year to live.
+She was correcting proofs until a few weeks before her death.
 It differs from her previous four books in that it combines three disciplines: literature, history, and the politics of motherhood.
-For this reason, most publishers rejected it, including the publisher of her first three books.
+For this reason, most publishers rejected it.
 Eventually, with only low expectations, in February 2025 she asked Martin Wagnerthe brilliant publisher of her fourth book, Why Grandmothers Matter.
-He immediately saw the importance of A Grand Quarrel; insisted on publishing it as her fifth book; and was able to rush across London with a final copy on 6 June a few weeks before publication day (26 June).
+He immediately saw the importance of A Grand Quarrel; insisted on publishing it as her fifth book; and was able to rush across London to her home with a final copy on 6 June a few weeks before publication day (26 June).
 She was just able to open her eyes and confirm with a nod that she had seen the copy.
-Then, a few minutes later, she died.
+Then, a few moments later, she died in her daughters arms.

 There was a very warm and perceptive review of A Grand Quarrel by Jacqueline Banerjee in The Times Literary Supplement on 15 August 2025 (see below).

 She edited journals and herself wrote many journal articles.
 She wrote introductions to other authors books.
-She was sure that her efforts belonged to the authentic existential tradition, but to a neglected stream of it.
+She was clear that her work was developing and correcting the existential tradition in a hitherto wholly unexplored way.

 She contributed chapters to books: ‘Families’ (with Anthony Stadlen) in Existential Perspectives on Human Issues, A Handbook for Therapeutic Practice edited by Emmy van Deurzen and Claire Arnold-Baker (London: Palgrave Macmillan, 2005); ‘The Challenge of Intimacy: Fear of the Other’ in Existential Perspectives on Relationship Therapy edited by Emmy van Deurzen and Susan Iacovou (London: Palgrave Macmillan, 2013); and The Existential Freedom of Mothers’ in The Existential Crisis of Motherhood edited by Claire Arnold-Baker (London: Palgrave Macmillan, 2021).

-Todays seminar will draw on Naomi Stadlens decades of listening to mothers, as well as on her practice, supervision and teaching of existential psychotherapy and family studies, to try to answer the question: Is motherly love ambivalent?
+Todays seminar will draw on Naomis decades of listening to mothers, as well as on her practice, supervision and teaching of existential psychotherapy and family studies, to try to answer the question: Is motherly love ambivalent?

 We shall attend to what mothers – both as they speak in this seminar and as she reports in her books – say they and their babies and children do.
 We shall contrast this with what self-appointed experts in prestigious textbooks claim they do or urge they should do.
-The mothers hesitantly struggle to find words, typically simple and subtle, humorous and poetic, to describe what often appears never to have been described before.
+The mothers find words, typically simple and subtle, humorous and poetic, humble and unassuming, to describe what often appears never to have been described before.

 Anne Karpf wrote in The Guardian‘I threw away the baby care manuals ... virtually all of them infantilise mothers.’
 But, she wrote, Naomi Stadlen’s What Mothers Do is ‘something miraculous ... brilliantly insightful ... the best book on parenting’.
 ‘Her book is being passed from mother to mother like contraband.